-The Rock Hall Induction Ceremony for 2009 took place in Cleveland, OH on April 4th, 2009.
+The Rock Hall Induction Ceremony for 2009 took place in Cleveland, OH on April 4th, 2009 at the Rock and Roll Hall of Fame.
 For most of us, seeing the event live in person is a once-in-a-lifetime opportunity.
 I feel privileged that I had the chance to experience the event for the first time.
 It will be something I and many other people will not soon forget.
 Here are some of the things that took place today:

 Before the ceremony even took place, there was much to do surrounding the event.
 Some of the Inductees appeared in Cleveland today, and several events were planned in celebration of the big day.

 The first thing that happened that drew a big crowd was the appearance of Darryl “DMC” McDaniels from RUN-DMC at the Hard Rock Café here in Cleveland.
 The performance helped raise money for The Felix Organization.